rohan-165/Image-App/README.md

-Here's an updated version of your `README.md` file for the **image-app** project, replacing the default Flutter content with the app-specific description you provided:

----

 # 📸 image-app

 A Flutter application that showcases images in an elegant and interactive UI, with support for favorites, previewing, searching, and offline data storage.